-This Code of Conduct is primarily applied to our conferences and other in-person events.
-However, please be aware that we expect members of our digital discussion spaces to adhere to an equivalent standard of behaviour.
+This Code of Conduct applies all Mind the Product events - both in-person and digital.
+Please be aware that we also expect members of our digital discussion spaces to adhere to an equivalent standard of behaviour.

-The goal of the conference is to create a safe environment for the free flow of ideas so we can push product management forward.
-We expect everyone at the conference to show respect for the person, if not the ideas, and conduct themselves in a respectful and professional manner while at the conference and the after-party.
+The goal of our events are to create a safe environment for the free flow of ideas so we can push product management forward.
+We expect everyone at the event to show respect for the person, if not the ideas, and conduct themselves in a respectful and professional manner while at the event.

-By attending the conference and associated after-party, you agree to abide by and support this Code of Conduct.
+By attending a Mind the Product event, you agree to abide by and support this Code of Conduct.
 It applies equally to delegates, sponsors, event crew, speakers and any other officially associated personnel.

-If you’re a jerk you will be escorted out and banned from future events.
+If you’re a jerk you will be removed from the event you are attending and banned from future events.

 If you feel unsafe

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of event staff immediately.

-1) Our conference staff who will be wearing branded t-shirts
+1) Our event staff who will be wearing branded t-shirts

 2) Any of the official venue staff